mathewanthony/movie-recommendation-system/README.md

 Movie Recommendation System
 -

 Introduction

 This repository contains code for building a movie recommendation system using Python.
 The recommendation system utilizes various techniques such as content-based filtering and collaborative filtering to provide personalized movie recommendations to users.

+Types of Recommender System
+-

+Demographic Filtering - Demographic filtering provides each user with generic recommendations based on the popularity and/or genre of films.
+Users that share similar demographic characteristics are recommended the same films by the system.
+Since every user is unique, this method is seen as excessively simplistic.

+Content-Based Filtering - Content-based filtering suggests similar items based on a particular item.
+This system uses item metadata, such as genre, director, description, actors, etc. for movies, to make these recommendations.
+The general idea behind these recommender systems is that if a person liked a particular item, he or she will also like an item that is similar to it.

+Collaborative Filtering - Collaborative filtering matches persons with similar interests and provides recommendations based on this matching.
+Collaborative filters do not require item metadata like its content-based counterparts.

 Installation
 -